fairlearn/fairlearn-proposals/api/Updated-Metrics.md

 { 'overall': 0.4, by_groups : { 'Female-Black':0.4, 'Female-Hispanic':0.5, 'Female-White':0.5, 'Male-Black':0.5, 'Male-Hispanic': 0.6, 'Male-White':0.7 } }
 ```
 This is unecessarily cumbersome.
-It is also possible that some combinations might not appear in the data (especially as more sensitive features are combined), but identifying which ones were missing would be tedious.
+It is also possible that some combinations might not appear in the data (especially as more sensitive features are combined), but identifying which ones were not represented in the dataset would be tedious.

 ### Proposed Change

-If `sensitive_features=` is a DataFrame, we can generate our results in terms of a MultiIndex:
+If `sensitive_features=` is a DataFrame (or list of Series.... exact supported types are TBD), we can generate our results in terms of a MultiIndex.
+Using the `A` DataFrame defined above, a user might write:
 ```python
 >>> result = group_summary(skm.accuracy_score, y_true, y_pred, sensitive_features=A)
 >>> result.by_groups